-Like poodles, pomeranians are small dogs.
+Like poodles, Pomeranians are small dogs.
 Even though they aren't big enough to help with physical tasks, their stature can be an advantage if you're going to be flying a lot.
 It's also useful when you don't have much space at home.

-Pomeranians form very strong bonds with their owners and have seen a lot of success in other service dog roles, including the detection of complications linked to Parkinson's, diabetes and more.
+Pomeranians form very strong bonds with their owners and have seen a lot of success in other service dog roles, including the detection of complications linked to Parkinson's, diabetes, and more.
 This breed is also super-intelligent and alert, not to mention that their general appearance and playful demeanor are often enough to lift anyone's spirits.
 This breed is excellent for those who often require some comfort to manage their PTSD.

 7. Great Dane

 Great Danes are, of course, incredibly strong, making them a valuable support animal for many.
-They're also great emotional support dogs for this same reason, and. despite their intimidating stature, this breed is very loving and become easily attached to their owners.
+They're also great emotional support dogs for this same reason, and. despite their intimidating stature, this breed is very loving and becomes easily attached to their owners.
 They're also well-behaved in public spaces and don't get riled up easily, maintaining a calm disposition by default.

 8. Bernese Mountain Dog

 Bernese Mountain Dogs are just stunning creatures, and they're also ideal as PTSD service dogs.
 This breed is incredibly strong and fiercely intelligent, yet also very loving toward their owners.
-It’s intelligence also makes learning complex tasks a breeze, key to acquiring a PSD that can tend to mental health needs quickly.
+Its intelligence also makes learning complex tasks a breeze, the key to acquiring a PSD that can tend to mental health needs quickly.

 Taking care of a Bernese is also quite straightforward.
 While they need a lot of grooming and regular exercise, their energy levels aren't quite as high as some of the dogs we've listed above.
 Bernese Mountain Dogs do, however, shed fur like crazy, and like the Great Dane, they can drool quite a lot.